thespacedoctor/hmfaysal-omega-jekyll-theme/_posts/2014-01-07-fancy-columns.md

 layout: post
 title: "Feature - Fancy Some Columns?"
 subtitle: "Test of Twitter Bootstrap's 12 column setup"
-headline:
 category: Sample-Posts
-tags: [sample post, columns]
+tags:
+    - sample post
+    - columns
 imagefeature: star_field.jpg
 comments: true
 modified: 2016-05-31
 date: 2016-05-31
 mathjax:
 ---

 Some Premium WordPress themes feature multi-column text entries, which is quite important for academics and engineers like myself for content presentation.
 HMFAYSAL OMEGA is the first Jekyll Theme to showcase multi-column text entries.
 HMFAYSAL OMEGA features four types of multi-column configuration, the first being the single column, the others are two, three and four columns.
 To insert a two-column text entry, simply enter this markup:

     <div class="col-md-6">